 6. Standards & Regulations Decision Area

-During the last stage of my IoT framework, you’ll identify the standards and regulations that will affect your product at each layer of the stack, based on your type of product, customer, and industry.
+During the last stage of my IoT framework, you’ll identify the standards and regulations that will affect your product at each layer of the stack based on your product type, customer, and industry.

-For example, does your industry have a standard data format or communications protocol that will enable your product to talk to other devices?
+For example, does your industry have a standard data format or communications protocol enabling your product to talk to other devices?
 Do your customers require you to meet certain device safety or cloud security requirements?
 What laws must your product comply with at each layer?

 Iterate, Iterate, Iterate